 Prospective Customer Example

-Prospective Customer vs Potential Customer
+Prospective Customer vs. Potential Customer

 What is the difference between potential and prospective customers?
-A potential customer is someone who could in principle become your customer.
+A potential customer is someone who could in principle, become your customer.
 Most likely, he or she simply meets some set (predetermined) criteria.
 For example, if you sell cars, anyone with enough money is your potential customer.

 A prospective customer is different in that he or she can become your customer.
-That is, in the example of cars, it is a person who not only has money, but also a desire to soon change his or her car for a new one, or buy a new one if he or she has no car at all.
+That is, in the example of cars, it is a person who not only has money, but also a desire soon to change his or her car for a new one, or buy a new one if he or she has no car at all.

 Content Contributor Stacey Wonder is a freelance blogger from California.
 She usually writes on educational topics, career, self-development, and writing.
 When not busy with her projects, Stacey creates detective stories.
 She dreams to become a well-known writer one day.